CAMRA at Penn

 • Contact

-CAMRA is pleased to announce the theme of the annual 2026 Screening Scholarship Media Festival (SSMF): Portals.
+CAMRA is pleased to host the 2026 Screening Scholarship Media Festival (SSMF): Portals.

 Join us as we collectively unlock new dimensions of knowledge, connection, and possibility.